agriffis/sudoku-pcre/README.md

 trimmings.
 As such it's easy to try different languages, and in particular to compare their [PCRE engine timings](./TIMES.md).

-This repo contains implementations in Perl, Python, and Ruby.
+This repo contains implementations in Perl, Python, Ruby, and JavaScript (Node).